Zoox: Progress and competition

-In July 2022, Zoox self-certified that its purpose-built, fully autonomous, all-electric passenger vehicle met the existing Federal Motor Vehicle Safety Standards (FMVSS) without the need for regulatory changes or exemption requests.
-The National Highway Traffic Safety Administration (NHTSA) has not granted Zoox an exemption from rules requiring vehicles to have controls including a steering wheel and pedals, and has an open investigation into this claim.
+In July 2022, Zoox self-certified that its purpose-built, fully autonomous, all-electric passenger vehicle met the existing US Federal Motor Vehicle Safety Standards (FMVSS) without the need for regulatory changes or exemption requests.
+The US National Highway Traffic Safety Administration (NHTSA) has not granted Zoox an exemption from rules requiring vehicles to have controls including a steering wheel and pedals, and has an open investigation into this claim.

 In 2023, Zoox was given approval by the California Department of Motor Vehicles (DMV) to begin testing self-driving robotaxis on open public roads with passengers on board.
 The DMV provided Zoox with a limited permit to operate on roads at speeds of up to 35 miles an hour at a designated area around its Foster City headquarters.
 In June 2023, Zoox expanded its facilities and operations to Las Vegas, Nevada, after being authorized by the Nevada Department of Motor Vehicles to operate its autonomous robotaxis on public roads.

 In May 2024, the NHTSA launched an investigation into potential flaws in Zoox vehicles after two rear-end collisions involving motorbikes and Zoox vehicles.

-On August 6, 2025, the National Highway Traffic Safety Administration (NHTSA) issued an exemption for Zoox driverless vehicles under its newly expanded Automated Vehicle Exemption Program.
+On August 6, 2025, the NHTSA issued an exemption for Zoox driverless vehicles under its newly expanded Automated Vehicle Exemption Program.
 All of the purpose-built vehicles manufactured by Zoox and operating on public roads in the United States are now covered by this exemption.
 The Audit Query is now closed.

-On September 10, 2025, Zoox officially launched the robotaxi service in Las Vegas as an initially free service to transport riders to and from fixed destinations along the Las Vegas Strip, with plans to expand to more resorts and entertainment spots in the coming months.
+On September 10, 2025, Zoox officially began the robotaxi service in Las Vegas as an initially free service to transport riders to and from fixed destinations along the Las Vegas Strip, with plans to expand to more resorts and entertainment spots in the coming months.

+On November 18, 2025, Zoox launched its robotaxi service to the public in San Francisco, marking a significant step in the company’s commercial progress.
+Operating through the "Zoox Explorers" program, the company began offering free rides to select users in its purpose-built autonomous vehicles within neighborhoods like SoMa and the Mission District.
+This launch directly accelerates Zoox's competition against Waymo, the Google subsidiary that already operates a fare-charging, driverless service in the city.
+There is currently a waitlist, but Zoox hopes to completely remove the wait list by 2026 as it adds more robotaxis to its fleet.

 Accidents

-As of 15 October 2025, the National Highway Traffic Safety Administration (NHTSA) has logged 105 accidents involving Zoox vehicles in autonomous mode, of which only a small minority result in injury or property damage.
+As of 17 August 2026, the National Highway Traffic Safety Administration (NHTSA) has logged 156 accidents involving Zoox vehicles in autonomous mode, of which a small number resulted in injury or property damage.